 Jennifer loves treating stress, anxiety, and helping clients release trauma.
 After seeing amazing results time and time again, these are some of her favorite conditions to treat.

 Jennifer is a licensed acupuncturist in the state of Colorado, and is NCCAOM certified in both Acupuncture and Chinese herbology.
-Jen also completed a program of study in acupuncture and internal medicine at the China-Japan Friendship Hospital in Beijing, China.
+Jen also completed a one month program of study in acupuncture and internal medicine at the China-Japan Friendship Hospital in Beijing, China.
 She completed an intensive pediatric and OB/GYN workshop in Bali in 2011, treating many mothers and children in a clinical setting as well as attending classes on the subject. (see our May 2011 newsletter for more details).
 In 2012, Jennifer traveled to India to continue her studies in pediatrics and women's health.

 Stephanie Wilson, Dipl.
 O.M., L.Ac.

 Acupuncture for Pain and Sports Injuries Acupuncture can assist the healing of both acute and chronic injuries and pain.
 Treatments can decrease localized inflammation, desensitize irritated nerve endings, relax contracted muscles and reduce pain.
 Athletic performance can be improved by temporarily “turning on” muscles to increase their power and endurance and lactic acid levels reduced to lessen post activity soreness.
 Acupuncture is a beneficial pre and post surgery treatment to stimulate the healing process, increase range of motion and reduce discomfort.